pmcote/Class4DatabasesDraft/README.md

 This allows Mongoose to form one large Mongo query and be more performant than running additional queries in the callbacks of other queries.
 Check out the [getting started](http://mongoosejs.com/docs/index.html) guide on Mongoose to learn how to connect to your MongoDB database and the basics of saving and loading records.

-But how do your organize all these new database calls?
+How do your organize all these new database calls?
 We will work on that during the in-class so that you can work though the exercises with ease.